 ADDBA Request and ADDBA Response frames are used to set up or, if a STA is PBAC, to modify Block

-Ack operation for a specific TC, TS, or GCR group address.
+Ack operation for a specific UP, TS, or GCR group address.

 P1722L9

-The HC traffic delivery and TXOP allocation may be scheduled (#65)to meet the QoS requirements of a particular TC or TS.
+The HC traffic delivery and TXOP allocation may be scheduled (#65)to meet the QoS requirements of a particular UP or TS.
 TXOP allocations and contention free transfers of QoS traffic might be based on the HC’s BSS-wide knowledge of the amounts of pending traffic belonging to different TS and/or TCs and are subject to BSS-specific QoS policies.

 P1842L59